wodowiesel/LCRDT-Tester/README.md

 ## HOW TO USE

-1. configure code adapted to your setup regarding used partss and display typee
+1. configure code adapted to your setup regarding used parts and display type

 2. upload code to your arduino